watsonmw/fe2-intro/docs/overview.md

 scene was rendered in the top 168 rows, the ship cockpit / controls were displayed in the bottom 32 rows (or the case of the intro - the Frontier logo).

-The baseline Amiga could support a 32 colours palette, but the AtariST was limited to 16 colours so the engine has to work with just 16 colours available.
-This may be why the Amiga version is limited to 16 colours as well.
+The baseline Amiga could support a 32 colour palette, but the AtariST was limited to 16 colours so the engine has to work with just 16 colours available.
+This may be why the Amiga version is limited to 16 colours as well (also it's one less bit plane to have to draw into).

 The PC version came slightly later, and has a few additions over the Amiga version.
 It was translated to x86 assembly from the 68K assembly by [Chris Sawyer](https://en.wikipedia.org/wiki/Chris_Sawyer).
 PCs were really Moore's law'ing it